Calculate climate change impacts on socially vulnerable (SV) populations throughout the 21st century for available sectors

 ,"postal"

-containing the year, the NCA region name, the state name, the postal code abbreviation (e.g., "ME" for "Maine") for the state, and the state population, respectively.popInput
+), the state name, the two-letter postal code abbreviation for the state (e.g.,"ME"

-uses the same population scenario for any and all driver scenarios passed todriverInput
+uses the same population scenario when running any and all of the temperature or SLR scenarios passed torun_fredi_sv()

 .If the user does not specify an input scenario for population (i.e.,